Haml-rs/hamlrs-cli/README.md

 `cargo install hamlrs-cli`

+You can check to ensure that hamlrs was installed by Cargo by running

+`hamlrs --version`

 ### Stability

 This software is in its early stages and as such there may be issues with stability.

-If you find any bugs please don't hesitate to open an [issue](https://github.com/jhartwell/haml-rs/issues) on github or, if you want, you can reach out directly to me at jon@dontbreakthebuild.com
+If you find any bugs please don't hesitate to open an [issue](https://github.com/jhartwell/hamlrs-cli/issues) on github or, if you want, you can reach out directly to me at jon@dontbreakthebuild.com

 ## License